Elijah-Phifer/Elijah-Phifer/README.md

 - 👋 Hi, I’m @Elijah-Phifer
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Julia
-- 📫 How to reach me: elijah.phifer@selu.edu
+- 📫 How to reach me: elijah.phifer@lsu.edu

 <!---
 Elijah-Phifer/Elijah-Phifer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.